 Raza is the founder and chief editor of Pak Tea House.

 Raza Habib Raja

-RHR is an economist and currently is working for a leading development finance institution.
-He has been writing regularly for various internet publications including PTH.
-His interests include Pakistan affairs, reformation of religon and development disciplines.
+RHR is currently a PHD student in USA.
+He has been writing regularly for various internet publications including PTH, Express Tribune and Huffington Post.
+His interests include Pakistan affairs, reformation of religion and development disciplines.
 His believes in a tolerant and democratic Pakistan.
-He is also a co-editor at PTH.

 Soniah Kamal is an established creative writer.
 At college she received the Susan Irene Roberts award for her thesis based on Vikram Seth’s acclaimed ‘A Suitable Boy’.
 Since then, her short stories have appeared in various literary journals.
 She blogs at the blogger and Desilit, reviews books at ReadySteadyBook; and publishes a newsletter Peaks ‘n’ Peeves.